mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Since that time Regina has developed steadily, though more as a center for trade and diplomacy than as an industrial complex.
-Lying as it does on the Spinward Main, Regina’s excellent starport is an important interface between regional trade and that bound for more distant regions.
+Lying as it does on the Spinward Main, Regina's excellent starport is an important interface between regional trade and that bound for more distant regions.
 Most ships coming up the Main from Rimward turn around at Regina.
 A few push on to Extolay or Efate, but for the most